pcaressa/awful/doc/awful.md

 Niceful is a pure functional language which is used to write expressions that can be evaluated to a value.

-Again, we have numbers, strings, stacks and functions as primitive data types and expressions to deal with them.
+Again, we have numbers, strings, stacks and functions as primitive data types and expressions to deal with them and, again, there is no grammar, but the source text is a sequence of tokens: delimiters, strings, numbers or atoms, the latter separated by spaces or delimiters.

 ### Numerical expressions